sigridhn/MALLORN-solution-sigrid/README.md

 # MALLORN-solution-sigrid
-An overview of my third place solution for the MALLORN data challenge <br>
+An overview of my third place solution for the MALLORN data challenge.
+A more detailed write-up will be available on Kaggle: (link to come) <br>

 The different directories contain the following: